MS and EdS in School Psychology

-The School Psychology Program prepares psychologists to serve as specialists in school psychology, providing a wide range of services, including consultation, assessment, and intervention.
-School psychologists typically work in public schools and work closely with teachers, parents, families, students, and community resources to ensure that students are learning in a supportive environment.
+The School Psychology Program prepares students to serve as specialists in school psychology, providing a wide range of services, including consultation, assessment, and intervention.
+School psychologists typically work in public schools to collaborate and consult with teachers, parents, families, students, and community resources to ensure that students are learning in a supportive and safe environment.

 Consistent with the mission of the University of Nebraska at Omaha (UNO), the UNO School Psychology Program’s mission is to graduate students who have met high levels of academic excellence relevant to the knowledge and skills in the profession of school psychology and have engaged in and are committed to the community.
 The program is designed to prepare graduates to function as scientist-practitioners in service to children and their families, schools, and communities.
 The program emphasizes an indirect service delivery approach that is oriented in data-based problem-solving and is responsive to cultural and ecological contexts.
 Although indirect approaches are emphasized (e.g., consultation, assessment, prevention, and early intervention), graduates are prepared to apply direct psychological services (e.g., individual, group, and systems level interventions) when conditions warrant.

 The program is fully approved by and adheres to the National Association of School Psychologists (NASP) standards for training and field placement.

 The Ed.S degree in School Psychology allows UNO to recommend graduates for Nebraska state certification as School Psychologists.
 In addition, candidates must pass the Praxis Subject - School Psychologist exam (5402) with a score of 147 or higher to meet state certification requirements.
 Results for candidates completing the Praxis Subject exam in School Psychologist can be found at:

 The current pass rate for the Praxis II - School Psychology exam is 100% over the last three years.